dcunited001/dcunited001.github.io/_posts/2016-04-12-the-nature-of-space-time-and-information-implies-universal-language.md

 > Just go with it, for the sake of extending the above concept of a
 > universal language to that of quantum information systems.

 It definitely does.
 The question is how.
-Language as it's understand now and text as it's encoded and rendered needs digital representation.
+Language as it's understood now and text as it is both encoded and rendered needs digital representation.
 However, from my limited understanding of quantum computing, information only seems to be attached to discrete outputs towards the output of a circuit.
 Otherwise, the quantum circuits seem